best things to do in Monaco

 If you don’t want to venture too far, why not head over to the town of Ventimiglia?

 Just 30 minutes away from Monaco by train or car (bus available as well), this vibrant coastal city offers everything from great shopping opportunities and countless beaches to rich historical heritage.
-As the gateway to the Riviera di Ponente (the “Coast of the Setting Sun”), as you’d expect, the sunset views are dream-like.
+As the gateway to the Riviera di Ponente (the “Coast of the Setting Sun”), as you’d expect, the sunset views are dreamlike.

-Further along is Sanremo (45 minutes), home of the 12th-century San Siro Cathedral; Genoa (2.5 hours), the largest city along the Riviera; and the fairytale-esque 5 towns of Cinque Terre (4 hours’ drive).
+Further along, is Sanremo (45 minutes), home of the 12th-century San Siro Cathedral; Genoa (2.5 hours), the largest city along the Riviera; and the fairytale-esque 5 towns of Cinque Terre (4 hours’ drive).

 31 – Take the kids to Princess Antoinette Park

-Princess Antoinette Park, Monaco
+Princess Antoinette Park in Monaco

 A little gem of a park in Monaco, Princess Antoinette Park is the perfect place to take a break from your hectic tour itinerary.

-With a few playgrounds and swings, the youngsters will have a ball; with tennis courts, mini-golf, and ping-pong tables, it’s great for some brief exercise; and with hundred-year-old olive trees lining its path you’ll find yourself immersed within nature’s beauty at this quiet retreat.
+With a few playgrounds and swings, the youngsters will have a ball; with tennis courts, mini-golf, and ping-pong tables, it’s great for some brief exercise; and with hundred-year-old olive trees lining its path, you’ll find yourself immersed within nature’s beauty at this quiet retreat.

-33 – Soar over the coastline in a helicopter tour!
+32 – Soar over the coastline in a helicopter tour!

-helicopter tours in Monaco
+helicopter flight over Monaco

 Monaco’s landscape — from its century-old buildings to its iconic casino and marinas full of luxury yachts — is simply too gorgeous to miss out on, and with a thrilling sightseeing helicopter tour, you can capture all of its beauty from the sky.